sul-dlss/was-pywb/README.md

     docker compose exec pywb bundle exec rake

 You can run the tests locally with `bundle exec rake` if you want, but you will need to have a working Python environment and pywb installed for them to pass.

 [pywb]: https://pywb.readthedocs.io/
 [nginx]: https://nginx.org/

+## Deploy

+The was-pywb application is deployable via Capistrano like our other team projects, even though the app itself requires Python to run.

+It is also deployable via the sdr-deploy application for mass-deploys (e.g., for weekly dependency updates).

+**NOTE**: Every time was-pywb is deployed, `pip3 install -r requirements.txt` is run which---given none of the app's dependencies have been pinned to particular versions---should always result in running the app on the latest matrix of dependencies that work together.
+Thus, no weekly update PRs (via JenkinsCI) are needed for was-pywb.